-- Companies manufacturing cluster munitions, landmines, chemical or biological weapons, or nuclear weapons. - Companies manufacturing tobacco products.
+- Companies manufacturing cluster munitions, landmines, chemical or biological weapons, or nuclear weapons1. - Companies manufacturing tobacco products2. - Companies involved in the production and retailing of automatic and semi-automatic civilian firearms3

 Mercer may consider additional products or services for exclusion in future against this policy.